 This policy will create barriers for Asian workers in massage parlours in Newmarket.
-Low-income, non-English speaking Asian workers are not able to attend college and obtain the required credentials.
+Low-income, non-English speaking Asian workers will not be able to attend college and obtain the required credentials.
 They will not be able to work in Newmarket, and their massage parlours will be shut down.